cello-proj/cello/docs/quickstart.md

 ### One Time Setup

 * In window **#1**, ensure you have AWS credentials for the target account.

+* Create a new database and use the `createdb.sql` script to create the relevant tables

 * Create an S3 bucket (change the bucket name below) and set it as **ARGO_CLOUDOPS_BUILD_BUCKET** environment variable: